SC34 Electrical Safety

 •

-• 4.5.2 Be an Electrical Nominated Person, Contractor or Electrical Authorised Person who is working on or testing equipment in accordance with Table LV3 see appendix A and B, or has accepted a Permit to Work, Sanction to Test, Sanction for Work on or near Live Electrical Equipment, a Specific Written Instruction, a Standing Instruction or Authority for Access from the Electrical Authorised Person.
+• 4.5.2 Be a Nominated Person, Contractor or Authorised Person who is working on or testing equipment in accordance with Table LV3 see appendix A and B, or has accepted a Permit to Work, Sanction to Test, Sanction for Work on or near Live Electrical Equipment, a Specific Written Instruction, a Standing Instruction or Authority for Access from the Authorised Person.

 •